poppinlp/grunt-static-version/README.md

 Ignore the text between object key and value.
 It’s a good idea to use this with other templates.

+Files linked by http, https, ftp or similar protocal will be auto ignore.

+### files.output {String}

+Define which way to setting version.
+Value could be 'timestamp' or 'md5'.
+Default is 'timestamp'.

+In 'md5' way, path will be like this: filename.md5.suffix .
+And will auto create the md5 named file in the same directory.

+In 'timestamp' way, path will be like this: filename?timestamp .

 ## Usage Examples

 ### Basic